pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-In this method, we get the list of chat members that haven't signed the agreement.
-Then, we made a signature request for each of them.
+In this method, we get the list of chat members who haven't signed the agreement yet.
+Then, we make a signature request for each of them.
 There's a lot of options to set ([here's the signature request documentation](https://www.hellosign.com/api/signature_request/send_with_template)).
-However, since we've done most of the work when we set the template, here we're just setting:
+However, since we've done most of the work when we set the template, this method only sets:
 - The subject of the email that will be sent to the signer
 - The email and name of the signer
 - The value of our custom field, which is the name of the signer
 - The template ID of the document to sign
 - The flag that indicates that we're using the test mode

-Finally, the returned sign ID is saved in the `User` table, we'll use this value to get the user information later.
+Finally, the returned sign ID is saved in the `User` table.
+We'll use this value to get the user information later.

-Then, set up the method to respond to the HelloSign webhook:
+Next, set up a method to respond to the HelloSign webhook:
 ```java
 @RequestMapping(value = "/hellosign/webhook",
 		method = RequestMethod.POST)